Postponed September 29 – October 1, 2020

-Co-chaired by Tricia M. Redecker Hepner, Associate Professor, Department of Anthropology, University of Tennessee – Knoxville, and by Dawnie Wolf Steadman, Professor, Department of Anthropology, University of Tennessee – Knoxville.
+Co-chaired by Tricia M. Redeker Hepner, Associate Professor, Department of Anthropology, University of Tennessee – Knoxville, and by Dawnie Wolfe Steadman, Professor, Department of Anthropology, University of Tennessee – Knoxville.

 Post-war northern Uganda is a vast and haunted graveyard.
 Tens of thousands were killed by rebels or military during the 1986-2006 conflict between the Lord’s Resistance Army and the government.
 The seminar’s anthropological team explored how different burial scenarios (mass graves, displacement camp graves, and unknown remains) affected survivors.

 Postponed October 20 – 22, 2020

 Co-chaired by Mary Shenk, Associate Professor, Department of Anthropology, Pennsylvania State University, Tami Blumenfield, Assistant Professor, Department of Asian Studies, Furman University, and Siobhan Mattison, Assistant Professor of Evolutionary Anthropology, Department of Anthropology, University of New Mexico